alexandre-touret/alexandre-touret.github.io/content/posts/pack-ship-java-deployment-distributed-tracing-elasticapm.en.md

 ## Conclusion

-We have seen how to enable Java APM configuration on Java Applications deployed on top of Docker images.
+We have seen how to pack and deploy Distributed Tracing java agents and Java Applications deployed on top of Docker images.
 Obviously, my technical choice of using an InitContainer can be challenged regarding the technical context and how you are confortable with your delivery practices.
 You probably noticed I use an emptyDir to deploy the Java agent.
 _Normally_ it will not be a big deal, but I advise you to check this usage with your Kubernetes SRE/Ops/Administrator first.